Payroll and Tax Lawyers in Fairfax, VA

 Complex Strategies for Payroll Tax Cases

 Our tax attorneys have extensive experience assisting companies with payroll tax problems, from small companies with only a few employees to large employers operating in multiple states and countries.
 We also assist business owners, officers, and employees with exposure to personal liability from unpaid employment taxes.
-If you are seeking assistance with a federal or state employment tax problem, please contact us by telephone or by using the contact us form at the top left of this page.
-Read our blog on Trust Fund Recovery Penaltyfor additional information.
+If you are seeking assistance with a federal or state employment tax problem, whether it’s for a tax audit settlement or anything else, please contact us by telephone or by using the contact us form at the top left of this page.
+Read our blog on Trust Fund Recovery Penalty for additional information.